thehaitianmufasa/12thhaus-v2/docs/sop_update_summary.md

 ---

-**Your LangGraph Multi-Agent Platform SOPs are now fully aligned with your enhanced architecture and ready for Stream 1 execution.
+**Your 12thhaus Spiritual Platform SOPs are now fully aligned with your enhanced architecture and ready for Stream 1 execution.
 Each agent is equipped with modern capabilities, comprehensive monitoring, and production-ready protocols that will deliver enterprise-grade applications from PRDs in under 75 minutes.**